Parents as Career Coaches

-Our web site and Go BELLES lists upcoming career events and programs hosted by our office and other partnering institutions and organizations.
-In addition, parents can receive updates via e-mail through our CCO Connection Newsletter.
+Our College Central Network site lists upcoming career events and programs hosted by our office and other partnering institutions and organizations.
+Your daughter has been pre-registered on the site and can login to access this information.

 Do you have resources for locating internships?

 The CCO posts all internship opportunities on the College Central Network site.
 Students can also access other gateway sites for exploring national and international internships.
 Students can also make an appointment with the CCO to learn how to search for internship opportunities.

 What if my daughter wants to get academic credit for her internship?

 Each department has its own crediting procedure for internships.
 Students who are interested in gaining credit for their internship should contact their academic advisor to get started.

 My daughter needs a part-time and/or summer job to defray college costs.
 How can the CCO help?